Llamero/DIY_Epifluorescence_Macroscope/README.md

-# DIY Macroscope and High Power Illuminator
+# DIY Epifluorescent Macroscope and High Power Illuminator
  This is an open-source macroscope design based on the Olympus XLFLUOR 4x/0.28 NA objective.
 This macroscope design is fully open-source and is licensed under the Creative Commons Attribution-ShareAlike 4.0 license.

  The development of this scope and illuminator was funded by the following grant: NIH P30EY003176